The People of Thailand

 After a nice evening with the monkeys, our next stop was the full day train then bus to the city of Sukhothai.
 Sukhothai is often considered the first Thai Kingdom (1238-1438) as the small state was able to unite the surrounding states to defend against invading armies from the neighboring countries.
 Sukhothai became the capital city and was positioned, like Ayutthaya in the south, on a man-made island surrounded by several sets of city walls.
 Unfortunately, the kingdom did not last long as the unification fell apart and areas were invaded.
 Though it was short-lived, its impact was great and has earned the UNESCO designation.

-Once again we rented bikes and meandered our way through the 50-foot spires, more Buddhas then we could count and dozens of ponds.
-The interesting difference between these ruins and Ayutthaya is that there are a number of active temples and monasteries through the sites.
+Once again we rented bikes and meandered our way through the 50-foot spires, more Buddhas than we could count and dozens of ponds.
+The interesting difference between these ruins and Ayutthaya is that there are a number of active temples and monasteries throughout the sites.

 When wandering around it was fascinating to watch how the locals were using the area around the ruins.
 On the left, you can see two women (who are employed by the park) skimming greens off the top of a pond.
 We chatted with them for a few minutes in broken language and were surprised to find out that what they harvest from the surface is edible.
 They were collecting massive amounts of it from just this one pond and there were numerous through the site.
 On the right, this man was collecting roots, leaves, and flowers from the swampy area in between 2 of the sets of city walls!
 These make up a good portion of his family's diet!
 It was really cool to see them urban foraging through a site that is up to 800 years old and was once the powerhouse of Thailand!